nrfconnect/ncs-zigbee/samples/network_coordinator/README.rst

 1. Turn on the development kit that runs the coordinator sample.

-   * When **LED 1** starts blinking, the main application thread has started.
+   * When **LED0** starts blinking, the main application thread has started.
-   * When **LED 3** turns on, this development kit has become the Coordinator of the Zigbee network and the network is established.
+   * When **LED2** turns on, this development kit has become the Coordinator of the Zigbee network and the network is established.

 #.
 Turn on the other development kits that you programmed.

-   * When **LED 3** turns on the development kit that runs the Light bulb sample, it has become a Router inside the network.
+   * When **LED2** turns on the development kit that runs the Light bulb sample, it has become a Router inside the network.
-   * When **LED 3** turns on the development kit that runs the Light switch sample, it has become an End Device, connected directly to the Coordinator.
+   * When **LED2** turns on the development kit that runs the Light switch sample, it has become an End Device, connected directly to the Coordinator.

    .. note::
-       If **LED 3** on the development kits does not turn on, press **Button 1** on the Coordinator to reopen the network.
+       If **LED2** on the development kits does not turn on, press **BUTTON 0** on the Coordinator to reopen the network.

 #.
 Optionally, if you are testing with both the Light bulb and the Light switch samples, complete the following additional steps:

    a.
-Wait until **LED 4** on the development kit that runs the Light switch sample turns on.
+Wait until **LED3** on the development kit that runs the Light switch sample turns on.

       This LED indicates that the switch found a light bulb to control.

    #.
 Use buttons on the development kit that runs the Light switch sample to control the light bulb, as described in the Light switch sample's user interface section.

-      The result of using the buttons is reflected on the light bulb's **LED 4**.
+      The result of using the buttons is reflected on the light bulb's **LED3**.

 You can now use buttons on the light switch to control the light bulb, as described in the :ref:`zigbee_light_switch_user_interface` section of the Light switch sample page.